serebit/wraith-master/README.md

 | OpenSUSE           |                               | `glib2`, `gtk3`         |
 | Solus              |                               |                         |
 | Gentoo             | `dev-libs/libusb`             | `gtk+`                  |

+## Architecture

+Wraith Master uses the Kotlin programming language and its LLVM backend (also known as Kotlin/Native).
+This backend provides semi-transparent interop with C libraries, which Wraith Master makes use of for two common libraries—libusb for communication with the Wraith Prism, and libgtk (version 3) for the graphical user interface.
+The backend itself also requires glibc to be in use, as explained above, though this may change in the future.

+As Kotlin/Native uses LLVM as its backend, it compiles directly to native executables of rather paltry size.
+This is one of the reasons Kotlin/Native was used over the more common JVM backend for Kotlin; a JVM is required to build the software, but not to use it.

 ## Building from Source